 People often think we only do orthodontics for cosmetic purposes.
 While it’s important to have straight teeth, it’s also important to have a well-balanced bite.
 Your teeth should be in a position and orientation that creates a healthy bite that also functions properly.
 With this in mind, neuromuscular orthodontics comes to play.
 When you look at your teeth as a complex bite system, neuromuscular orthodontics can help your smile become more than just pretty teeth.
 Balancing your bite forces can give you healthy function for life.

 Whether you are unhappy with the appearance of crooked teeth, or you suffer from TMJ, neuromuscular orthodontics can benefit most patients.
-TMJ dentist, Dr. Chris Hill, is here to answer your questions about neuromuscular orthodontics in Clayton at Smile On Dental Studio and recommend if they are right for you.
-Please call (314) 678-7876 today for an appointment with neuromuscular dentist Dr. Chris Hill at our office in Clayton.
+TMJ dentist, Dr. Chris Hill, is here to answer your questions about neuromuscular orthodontics at Smile On Dental Studio and recommend if they are right for you.
+Please call (314) 678-7876 today for an appointment with neuromuscular dentist Dr. Chris Hill at our office in St. Louis.

 What Makes Neuromuscular Orthodontics Different Than Traditional Braces?

 Traditional braces focus solely on creating a straight smile by bringing teeth together without any respect for the function of your jaw joint or muscles.
 Traditional orthodontics assume that the muscles and joints will adapt to their new position without any trouble.
 After teeth are straightened to their ideal form, they now dictate how the bite comes together instead of letting the muscles dictate this.
 Although this method works, it may result in other issues with the muscles and joints if they don’t adapt properly.